“I want a divorce but my wife doesn’t!”

 Unlike a marriage which takes two people to enter into, getting a divorce is an action that can be taken by just one of you.

 In order for a husband to divorce his wife, the divorce needs to be granted by the courts.
-And will only be possible after all relevant legal and financial issues are negotiated and resolved to the couple’s mutual satisfaction.
+And a divorce decree will only be possible after all relevant legal and financial issues are negotiated and resolved to the couple’s mutual satisfaction.

 It is within this negotiation phase where a wife can try to prevent her husband from divorcing her.

-If you want a no-fault divorce and your wife doesn’t, it looks like you’ll have no choice but to hire an attorney and litigate, right?
+If you want an uncontested divorce but your partner doesn’t, it looks like you’ll have no choice but to hire a divorce attorney and litigate, right?

-In fact, taking the litigation route with a reluctant spouse will only make life worse.
+In fact, taking the divorce litigation route with a reluctant spouse will only make things worse.

-So before you go out, retain a divorce lawyer and serve your wife divorce papers, understand there is a better option.
+So before you go out, retain a divorce lawyer and serve your spouse divorce papers, understand there is a better option.

 But only if your wife is willing to cooperate.

-What can I do when I want a divorce but my wife doesn’t?
+What can I do when I want a divorce from my wife?

 If you want to divorce as peacefully as possible, you can end the marriage and get a no-fault divorce without a lawyer using mediation.